-Aggravating factors are above-and-beyond the basic act of driving under the influence of alcohol.
+Aggravating factors are above and beyond the basic act of driving under the influence of alcohol.
 Essentially, a DWI can be a higher-level violation if any of the following facts are present in your situation:

-Losing your driver’s license is what is the most problematic for a first-time offender.
-You won’t be able to drive to work, take care of personal errands or shuttle your children to and from school and activities.
+Losing your driver’s license near Woodbury St-Paul, MN area is what is the most problematic for a first-time offender.
+You won’t be able to drive to work, take care of personal errands, or shuttle your children to and from school and activities.

 You also have the right under the law to challenge the State and try to keep some or all of your driving privileges.
 However, the timing of when this happens is very important.

 They and others will also consider limited licenses that allow you to drive to and from work or installing an ignition interlock device on your car that allows it to be monitored remotely.

 You will lose your driver’s license for as long as the law requires.
 In order to challenge the revocation, it is important to consult with me as soon as possible.

 Finally, I will gather and review all of the evidence that the State has collected, including the actions of the police at the time they stopped you.

 I never assume that the police do everything correctly.
-Generally, most officers are professional, do their jobs well and conduct themselves in an appropriate manner.
+Generally, most officers are professional, do their jobs well, and conduct themselves in an appropriate manner.